Greta Van Fleet: The Battle at Garden's Gate (2020–2022)

-Starcatcher (2023–present)
+Starcatcher and side-projects (2023–)

 At the final three shows of their Dreams in Gold Tour, the band played five new songs titled "Meeting the Master", "The Falling Sky", "The Indigo Streak", "Sacred the Thread", and "Farewell for Now".
 The band then announced on Twitter that their new album was titled Starcatcher, and would be released on July 21, 2023.
 On April 9, 2023, the band released their first single from the album titled "Meeting the Master" on digital media, followed by a music video for the song on May 4, 2023.
 The band's second single "Sacred the Thread" was released on digital media on May 19, 2023.
 The band released two more singles, "Farewell for Now" and "The Falling Sky" on June 8, and June 27, 2023.
 The band released the album on July 21, 2023, where it would sell 46,000 units in its first week and debuted at 8 on the US Billboard 200.

+Members of the band worked on side projects in the years following the album's release.
+In 2024, guitarist Jake Kiszka along with Chris Turpin (of the band Ida Mae), formed a new musical duo called Mirador, featuring Kiszka and Turpin on both guitar, and vocals.
+Mirador would open for Greta Van Fleet on select live shows that same year.
+In January 2026, American singer/songwriter Langhorne Slim released his album The Dreamin' Kind, featuring Sam Kiszka on keyboards and bass guitar (producer), and Danny Wagner on percussion and guitars.